Get Tech Tips

 #2.
 I was no Tiger Woods.

 Now, as an adult, I almost never play.
 I could still outscore my teenage self, and I understand something that I never did then regardless of all my practice:

 You just need to hit your spots.

 Nowadays, both Tiger and I are balding and have been kicked in the teeth by life enough to know that you “drive for show and putt for dough,” as my Dad used to say.

-I saw a documentary recently where Tiger was working with a new golf club manaufacturer and he was talking about how his focus now is never optimizing distance but rather to optimize consistency and repeatability.
+I recently saw a documentary where Tiger was working with a new golf club manufacturer.
+He was talking about how his focus now is never optimizing distance but rather optimizing consistency and repeatability.

 It doesn't matter as much if that 9-iron carries 160 or 140 yards; it matters much more if it gives the same repeatable result time and time again with the same swing.

 The HVAC business is like that as well.

-My son came home the other day and proudly mentioned “Sam and I did a compressor today and it only took 3 hrs”
+My son came home the other day and proudly mentioned, “Sam and I did a compressor today, and it only took 3 hours.”

-I remember a time when beating my previous time on a compressor or a changeout was a big deal to me as well and there is nothing wrong with that.
+I remember a time when beating my previous time on a compressor or changeout was a big deal to me as well, and there is nothing wrong with that.